-- A lift is installed in the main body of the school to make the site accessible to all.
+- A lift is installed in the main body of the academy to make the site accessible to all.
 This leaves only a few classrooms that would be unavailable to a wheelchair user.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 St Thomas More Catholic Academy understands what a stressful time moving schools can be.
 Therefore, many strategies are in place to enable your child’s transition to run as smoothly as possible.